muradshahsuvarov/pulsecore/README.md

 ### Proto/RPC Setup

-1. Navigate to the messsage.proto directory
+1. Navigate to the message.proto directory

 2. Run the following command:
     ```